Oral Contracts: How much does your understanding matter?

 As the alleged agreement had been entirely oral, the court considered all admissible evidence, including oral evidence to make their decision.

-Previously, the courts have used a purely objective approach when establishing the parties’ intentions to create legal relation as set out in RTS v Molkerei Alois Muller UKSC 14:
+Previously, the courts have used a purely objective approach when establishing the parties’ intentions to create legal relations as set out in RTS v Molkerei Alois Muller UKSC 14:

 "Whether there is a binding contract between the parties and, if so, upon what terms depends upon what they have agreed.
 It depends not upon their subjective state of mind, but upon a consideration of what was communicated between them by words or conduct, and whether that leads objectively to a conclusion that they intended to create legal relations and had agreed upon all the terms which they regarded or the law requires as essential for the formation of legally binding relations."